 - how to talk to boss about quitting

-- suggestions on how to tell your boss you are quitting
+- best way to tell boss you are quitting

 - how to tell your manager you are quitting